Make sleep your priority when you’re traveling for business – your health will thank you!

 - Check reviews online before booking the hotel to make sure it meets all your needs.

-- Request a room away from the hustle and bustle of the ballroom/nightclub, bar or restaurant.
-Ask for a room on a quiet floor.
+- Request a room away from the hustle and bustle of the elevator, bar or restaurant.
+And ask for a room on a quiet floor.

 - Adjust the room temperature and lighting to fit your sleeping preferences.